kalki2505/The-Hotwheels-Car-Race/README.md

 2. During the race: The 2 IR sensor sensors kept at a fixed distance will note the time instance and using the distance formula Arduino code will calculate the speed of both the cars.

 3. After the race: The speed will be displayed on the LCD screen (here serial monitor) along with the winner.

+Only these 3 modules were implemented though we had tried to make a complete design and have mentioned in the report due to unavailability of lab resources during COVID-19 lockdown period.